elan-ev/opencast-bigbluebutton-integration/post-archive/README.md

 	- For changes in bigbluebutton.properties to take effect, BBB needs to be restarted using `bbb-conf --restart`
 - Depending on your deployment process, the two above BBB configuration changes may get overwritten when updating BBB.
   To ensure that does not happen, you can use `apply-config.sh` bash script offered by BBB (Details at: https://docs.bigbluebutton.org/2.2/customize.html#apply-confsh)
 - Allow post scripts to call the `bbb-record` utility by adding the line `bigbluebutton ALL = NOPASSWD: /usr/bin/bbb-record` to `/etc/sudoers`

 Setup Opencast
 --------
 - In your Opencast installation, add the file `bbb-upload.xml` to the workflow folder (Likely located at `etc/workflows` or `etc/opencast/workflows`)
   - When using Opencast 9.1: Use `bbb-upload-9.xml` instead of `bbb-upload.xml` to also enable webcams.
 Make sure to only have one of them in your Workflow directory.
   - When using Opencast 9.2 (or higher): Use `bbb-upload-9-2.xml` instead of `bbb-upload.xml` to also enable automatic cutting.
 Make sure to only have one of them in your Workflow directory.
 - Add the file `bbb-publish-after-cutting.xml`.
 This will add a new Publish option to the VideoEditor, which needs to be used when cutting videos after they have been uploaded from BBB.
 - In the Admin-UI, create the user you entered in the post_archive.rb during "Setup BBB"
 - When using Opencast 8.6 or lower: Apply a fix in the file `/etc/encoding/opencast-images.properties` by assigning the variable `profile.import.image-frame.ffmpeg.command` the value `-sseof -3 -i #{in.video.path} -update 1 -q:v 1 #{out.dir}/#{out.name}#{out.suffix}`.

 Limitations & Take Cares
 --------
-- Currently, only audio, deskshare, raw slides (no marks) and one webcam file are transmitted.
+- Currently, only audio, deskshare and raw slides (no marks) are transmitted.
     - **When using Opencast 9.1** or higher, webcams can be enabled.
 This will generate a single video file from all the webcam recordings.
 Details can be found in the setup instructions.
       - The webcam operation in Opencast CAN FAIL for a large number of webcams.
 Anything beyond 30 simultaneous webcams may lead to a workflow error.
 - Currently processes and publishes the WHOLE conference, not just when you click the start/stop recording button